-- Promote access to safe drinking water and sewage facilities and ensure proper maintenance and create awareness among communities particularly in disaster prone areas - Maintain an inventory of all the major climate triggered hydrometerological disasters in GB needs that shall also serve the purpose of monitoring and formulating the risk assessments for future development. - Secure the built infrastructure from the climate change impacts at first and foremost. - Develop a comprehensive energy policy attracting the private sector to invest in the area - Develop a system of water governance and institutions that will allow fair distribution of water resources and replace water inequalities with regulatory rules by the government across the region. - Map water resource, and introduce efficient design and construction of water channels and courses. - Identify and map drinking water and infrastructure needs in areas that are prone to the impacts of climate change and suggest appropriate measures. - Improve the rangeland management in Gilgit-Baltistan. - Introduce environmental friendly, modern and ecologically suitable ways of farming in agriculture sector. - Implement REDD+ and A/R CDM mechanisms to encourage the afforestation in GB. - Inform the public about impending dangers of disasters, and establish early-warning system in Gilgit-Baltistan. - Take necessary precautionary measures to achieve food security in the eventualities. - Enhance the management of existing protected areas and introduce collaborative management regimes involving partnerships between government and local communities. - Explore means to maximize these benefits and reduce risks to migrant workers, their families, and communities in the region.
+- Maintain an inventory of all the major climate triggered hydro-meteorological disasters which in turn will serve the purpose of monitoring and formulating the risk assessments for future development. - Promote resilient infrastructure. - Develop a comprehensive and climate sensitive energy policy for attracting the private sector to invest in the area - Develop a system of water governance and institutional mechanism to allow fair distribution of water resources and to address issues of access and water inequalities at large across the region.
+Promote access to safe drinking water and extend sewage treatment facilities and create awareness among communities particularly in disaster prone areas, Map water resources, and introduce efficient water distribution network for agriculture and domestic use - Improve the rangeland management in Gilgit-Baltistan. - Introduce environment friendly, modern and ecologically suitable ways of farming in agriculture sector. - Implement REDD+ and Afforestation/ Reforestation CDM mechanisms to encourage the afforestation in GB. - Inform the public about impending dangers of disasters, and establish early-warning system in Gilgit-Baltistan. - Take necessary precautionary measures to achieve food security in the eventualities. - Enhance the management of existing protected areas and introduce collaborative management regimes involving partnerships between government and local communities. - Explore means to maximize these benefits and reduce risks to migrant workers, their families, and communities in the region. - Develop context specific mitigation and adaptation action plans to address the emerging threats of GLOF across GB. ' - Institutional strengthening and coordination to be established by Identifying a focal institution (GB EPA) and a CC steering committee to oversee the implementation of GB's CC Strategy and Action Plans. - Awareness raising and advocacy campaigns are essential for the masses to enlighten them about severity of CC related disasters.